 3 Chicago Tribune, June 22, 1934: 25.
 Some of the newspapers, of course, played up the Indian angle.
 John Drohan of a Boston newspaper wrote about approaching Roy in the Red Sox dugout and holding up his right hand and saying, “How?”
 Then he asked, “How many base hits you ketchum today?”
 Roy, playing along (and it was in play), responded, “Injun no know, but him keep swingin’ just the same.
 He like white man pitcher, but if white man pitcher get ‘um mad, just too bad.
 Injun know you can’t get ’em hit with tomahawk on shoulder.
 But if Injun swing ’em, ketchum base hit.”
 How do we know this was all said in jest?
 After two more paragraphs of this farcical language, Drohan quoted wrote: “‘Say cut it out,’ said Roy breaking into United States, ‘you’ll have me talking that way permanently.”
 John Drohan, “Cherokee-Swede Smote Ball for .571 Against St. Louis and Chicago Teams,” unattributed, undated newspaper clipping,

-4 Most of the information about the Johnson family, and Bob’s post-baseball career, comes from the exhaustively researched Bright Star in a Shadowy Sky: The Story of Indian Bob Johnson, by Patrick J. and Terrence K. McGrath (Pittsburgh: Dorrance Publishing, 2002).
+4 Most of the information about the Johnson family, and Bob’s post-baseball career, comes from the exhaustively researched book by Patrick J. and Terrence K. McGrath, Bright Star in a Shadowy Sky: The Story of Indian Bob Johnson (Pittsburgh: Dorrance Publishing, 2002).

 5 McGrath & McGrath, 3.